About the Trust

 The main activities of the Trust relate to pest control of possums and ship rats.
 This labour-intensive work is carried out by groups of dedicated volunteers.
 During the nesting season bait stations are filled with poison bait.
 These bait stations are connected by a large network of tracks that must be maintained every year.

-Dogs are not allowed in the Conservation Area.
-Any dogs scavenging possum or rat carcasses in or near the area between September 2016 and February 2017 could incur secondary poisoning.
-The presence of warning signs indicates that pesticide residues may still be present.
+Although the risks associated with this operation are very low, any dogs allowed to scavenge possum or rat carcasses in or near this area between September 2017 and February 2018 could incur secondary poisoning.
+The presence of warning signs indicates that pesticide residues may still be present in baits or animals.

 The Trust also conducts monitoring of kokako numbers to determine the size and spread of the kokako population.
 The results of monitoring shows that the kokako numbers have increased significantly since the Trust began pest control in 1997.